tholman/the-indie-web/content/posts/2020-01-29-plottertwitter-of-the-month-january.md

 ---
 date: "2020-01-29T09:00:00Z"
-title: "The best of #plottertwitter from January 2020."
+title: "The best of #PlotterTwitter from January 2020."
 category: art
 more: "More.
 Give me more."
 tags: [code, generative art, plotter]